sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 ## SC3

-`SC3` is a purely clustering tool and it does not provide functions for the sequencing quality control (QC) or normalisation.
-On the contrary it is expected that these preprocessing steps are performed by a user in advance.
-To encourage the preprocessing, SC3 is built on top of the [scater](http://bioconductor.org/packages/scater/) package (see previous chapters).
-To our knowledge the scater is the most comprehensive toolkit for the QC and normalisation analysis of the single-cell RNA-Seq data.
+`SC3` is a clustering tool and it does not provide functions for the sequencing quality control (QC) or normalisation.
+On the contrary, it is expected that these preprocessing steps are performed by a user in advance.
+To facilitate the preprocessing, SC3 is integrated with the [scater](http://bioconductor.org/packages/scater/) package (see previous chapters).
+To the best of our knowledge scater is the most comprehensive toolkit for the QC and normalisation analysis of the single-cell RNA-Seq data.

 If you already have an object of `scater` class `SCESet` then you should proceed to the next code chunk.
 If you have a matrix containing cell/gene expression values then you can create a `scater` object using your matrix: